votingworks/arlo/README.md

 database is provisioned externally, the steps are then:

 - clear the database, e.g. on heroku `heroku pg:reset -a <app_name>`
-- create just the data model, e.g. on heroku `heroku run -a <app_name> python resetdb.py --skip-db-creation`
+- create just the data model, e.g. on heroku `heroku run -a <app_name> python -m scripts.resetdb --skip-db-creation`
 - you may need to restart servers, e.g. on heroku `heroku restart -a <app_name>`

 ### Setting up the dev environment